Go

 Generate the documentation and instrumentation code

-Once you've done this, the autometrics generator takes care of the rest, and you can simply call go generate with an optional environment variable:
+As you have installed the generator as part of the prerequisites, it will take care of the rest, and you can simply call go generate with an optional environment variable:

 Shell